noqdev/iambic/README.md

 ### Provider Plugins

 Provider Plugins (Such as the AWS, Okta, Azure Active Directory, and Google Workspace plugins) are licensed under Apache 2.
 You are free to write your own provider plugins for internal services without releasing its source code.

-### License

-IAMbic is licensed with AGPLv3.

-IAMBic plugins are licensed under Apache License, Version 2.0.

 For more information, please visit [iambic.org](https://iambic.org/license).